 Violent interactions between law enforcement and civilians are a persistent feature of American social life.
 1,2 Indeed, in the United States (US), instances of police-involved mortality (i.e., deaths of civilians resulting from interactions with law enforcement) are estimated to be several-times greater than in many, economically similar countries.
 (CITATION NEEDED)

 At the forefront of the conversation on the US’s relatively high police-involved mortality rate is race.
 Communities of color have argued that their members are—as evidenced by the deaths of Michael Brown, Sandra Bland, Renee Davis, Philando Castille, Tamir Rice, Laquan McDonald, Daniel Covarrubias, Eric Garner, Charleena Lyles, and many others— at disproportionate risk of police-related harm than Whites.
-13,14 This claim is bore-out in empirical studies, which (generally) show that people of color are—and have for some time been—at greater risk of experiencing police-involved harm than Whites.
+13,14 This claim has been borne-out in empirical studies, which (generally) show that people of color are—and have for some time been—at greater risk of experiencing police-involved harm than Whites.
 8,15,16, Between 1965 and 2015, for instance, Blacks are estimated to have been between 7.5 to 2.5 times more likely than Whites to be killed in interactions with police.3

 In this paper, we add to the collective project of explicating racial-disparities in police-involved deaths by describing how place factors into this social phenomenon.
 That is, law enforcement agencies, and their relationships with communities of color, are contingent upon the broader institutional, cultural, and legal environments in which they reside.11,12,18 In this way, place-based variation in (social-)environmental context has been shown to translate into place-based variation in police practices, behaviors, regimes, and, consequentially, outcomes.
 11,12,18 We predict that racial disparities in police-involved mortality are, like other police-related outcomes, tightly coupled with geography.